Lauvanya28/Customer-Classificaiton/README.md

-# Customer-Classificaiton
+# InsightX 💡

+## 🔬RFM Analysis
-Customer classification project using RFM and LightGBM
+## 🎎Customer classification using SVM and Keras Functional API
+## 🧪Customer churn for each segment
+## 🕔Next Purchase Prediction